firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

 ## Build Prerequisites
 1. **Healthy pack & BMS:** Log internal resistance and balance status before tuning.
 Parallel packs with mismatched protections can surge into one another when a single BMS trips, so size discharge and regen around the weakest board.¹
+2. **Balance capability matters:** Daly smart BMS units only balance at ≈30 mA; fast-charge builds should plan external 4 A balancers and verify you never back-feed the board while it sleeps.
+JK/LLT hardware remains the go-to when you need stronger balancing, CAN/RS485 logging, or reliable Bluetooth wake-ups.【F:data/vesc_help_group/text_slices/input_part004.txt†L16369-L16419】【F:data/vesc_help_group/text_slices/input_part004.txt†L18865-L18868】
+2. **ESC cutoffs must exceed BMS trips.** If the controller’s battery cutoff sits below the pack’s protection threshold, the BMS will sever power mid-load—raise VESC cutoffs a few volts so the ESC idles before the pack hard-resets.【F:knowledge/notes/input_part004_review.md†L311-L311】
-2. **Trustworthy wiring & connectors:** QS8/QS10 or AS150-class connectors and 6 mm²+ phase leads are the expectation above ~250 A phase.
+3. **Trustworthy wiring & connectors:** QS8/QS10 or AS150-class connectors and 6 mm²+ phase leads are the expectation above ~250 A phase.
 Revisit solder joints, pad pressure, and thermal interface materials before chasing higher numbers.²
-3. **Accurate motor data:** Do not rely on auto-detection when values look suspicious (e.g., ERPM flips, inductance jumps).
+4. **Accurate motor data:** Do not rely on auto-detection when values look suspicious (e.g., ERPM flips, inductance jumps).
 Measure Rs/Ls with external tools or re-run detection on known-good hardware before editing limits.³
-4. **Cooling strategy:** Deck-mounted plates, fresh thermal paste, and airflow matter as much as MOSFET specs.
+5. **Cooling strategy:** Deck-mounted plates, fresh thermal paste, and airflow matter as much as MOSFET specs.
 Gutted aluminum cases and machined mounts are the baseline once you exceed 60 A battery.⁴

 ## Step-by-Step Tuning Workflow
 1. **Baseline detection & calibration**
    - Warm the motor and pack, disable the phase filter on Flipsky 75xxx units, and rerun detection with the `mxlemming` observer before touching currents.⁵
    - Validate halls and 5 V rails after detection—many “mystery faults” are just dead sensor power.⁶
+   - Calibrate handheld IR meters with ~20 mΩ shunts or resistor networks before binning cells; expect fresh P42A near 8 mΩ, Samsung 50S around 10 mΩ, and first-gen 50E in the low-20 mΩ range—absolute values drift but spreads stay useful.【F:knowledge/notes/input_part004_review.md†L145-L147】
 2. **Set conservative currents**
    - Start with a 2:1 to 3:1 phase-to-battery ratio (e.g., 40 A battery / 110 A phase on 16 S commuter packs).⁵ ⁷
+   - Budget field-weakening draw in your battery limit—real rides show 65 A-limited 6 P packs sagging instantly when FW amps pile on top of throttle demand.【F:data/vesc_help_group/text_slices/input_part004.txt†L8000-L8056】
    - Match current targets across front/rear controllers to avoid free-spinning the lighter wheel.⁸
    - Treat dual-motor 16 S7 P Samsung 50E packs as roughly 140 A systems: hold each controller near 70 A battery and add ducted airflow up front before nudging limits higher.²³
    - Keep Artem’s relationship in mind: `I_phase = I_batt × V_batt ÷ V_motor`, so phase torque fades as ERPM climbs—log both currents to confirm your battery caps aren’t starving the tune mid-pull.[^phase_equation]
 3. **Log, ride, iterate**
    - Capture VESC Tool live data plus Dragy/GPS logs, note duty-cycle ceilings, and adjust wheel circumference so controller and GPS speeds agree.⁹
 - Watch battery sag and motor temps; if the pack drops >10 % under your target load, reduce battery current or improve the pack.¹⁰
+- Factor in burst abuse: yanking 110 A from 60 A-rated cells for several seconds is survivable occasionally but accelerates degradation quickly if you repeat it each ride.【F:knowledge/notes/input_part004_review.md†L147-L147】
    - Cross-check real-time power with an external meter or SmartDisplay—unfiltered VESC telemetry overshoots true watts by 10 kW or more on aggressive pulls.²⁴
    - Treat VESC Tool’s state-of-charge gauge as a rough helper—it linearly maps 4.2–3.3 V per cell (≈66 V on 20 S), so keep your cutoffs a few volts above the BMS trip to prevent surprise throttling once the display reads “empty.”²⁵
 4. **Layer in regen**
    - Add regen after forward currents stabilize.
 Keep battery regen gentler than your discharge target (−5 A to −10 A is plenty for commuter packs) and ramp up slowly to avoid BMS or controller cutoffs.⁵ ¹¹
+   - ≥21 S packs demand extra headroom—keep regen targets under −50 A and leave a few volts of pack margin to avoid the overvoltage spikes documented on 23 S builds.【F:data/vesc_help_group/text_slices/input_part004.txt†L12557-L12583】
 5. **Optional: field weakening & traction control**
    - Activate FW only once thermals are understood.
 Expect it to draw nearly the same extra amps you request on both battery and phase channels.¹²
+   - Treat the extra FW amps as additive to your battery limit—if you budget 100 A battery and add 25 A FW, logs will still show ≈125 A at the pack.【F:data/vesc_help_group/text_slices/input_part004.txt†L10300-L10305】
    - On dual drives, enable traction control on the front controller first and monitor for MOSFET surges when grip returns.¹³

 ## Hardware Guardrail Table